 Report directly to the AIT leader.

-Conduct a timely, thorough and systematic inspection of significant operational events at facilities licensed by the NRC, under the supervision of the AIT leader.
-In so doing, team members shall:
+Conduct a timely, thorough, and systematic inspection of significant operational events at facilities licensed by the NRC, under the supervision of the AIT leader.
+In so doing, team members shall do the following:

 Assess the significance of the event under the guidance of the AIT leader.

-Collect, analyze and document information and evidence as directed by the AIT leader.
+Collect, analyze, and document information and evidence as directed by the AIT leader.

 Evaluate the adequacy of licensee response to an event under the guidance of the AIT leader.

-Remain together after the inspection, at the discretion of the AIT leader, prepar the AIT report.
+Remain together after the inspection, at the discretion of the AIT leader, to prepare the AIT report.

 93800-03 INSPECTION GUIDANCE

 03.01 Scope

 The following guidance should not be construed as limiting AIT authority to pursue all pertinent aspects of an event.
-However, safety (or regulatory) concerns raised that may or may not be directly related to the event under consideration should be reported to management for appropriate action.
+However, safety and security (or regulatory) concerns raised that may or may not be directly related to the event under consideration should be reported to headquarters, regional office management, or both, for appropriate action.

-Promptly identify and convey generic safety concerns to the regional management and NRR//IOEB when appropriate, will initiate follow-up actions.
-Recommendations for immediate follow-up actions, such as issuance of , , or , shall also be made through the normal organizational structure and procedures.
+Promptly identify and convey generic safety concerns to the regional management and NRR/DRO/IOEB when appropriate, which will initiate follow-up actions.
+Recommendations for immediate follow-up actions, such as issuance of operating experience smart samples, information notices, generic letters, or bulletins, shall also be made through the normal organizational structure and procedures.

-Emphasize fact findingfully understanding the circumstances surrounding an event and probable cause(s), including conditions preceding the event, event chronology, systems response, equipment performance, event precursorshuman factors, quality assurance, radiological, safeguards, and safety culture component (as defined in IMC 0310, Within Cross-Cutting Areas.
-[C1] Determine whether the licensee had failed to adequately implement past operating experience including generic communications, such as , , and .
+Emphasize fact finding; that is, fully understanding the circumstances surrounding an event and probable cause(s), including conditions preceding the event, event chronology, systems response, equipment performance, event precursors; and considerations of human factors, quality assurance, radiological exposure, safeguards, and safety culture components (as defined in IMC 0310, “Aspects Within the Cross-Cutting Areas.”
+[C1] Determine whether the licensee had failed to adequately implement past operating experience including generic communications, such as information notices, generic letters, and bulletins.

 Base the fact-finding effort on the most timely, reliable evidential material, including interviews and other documented material related to the event previously obtained by internal audit or investigative groups.
-Inspectors should consider visiting vendor or contractor facilities, if necessary, to gather additional insights to verify licensee conclusions that are dependent on vendorcontractor The inspectors should consult with the Quality and Vendor Branch for additional guidance visiting a vendor or contractor.
+Inspectors should consider visiting vendor or contractor facilities, if necessary, to gather additional insights to verify licensee conclusions that are dependent on information supplied by vendors or contractors.
+The inspectors should consult with the Quality and Vendor Inspection Branch for additional guidance before visiting a vendor or contractor.

-It is not the responsibility of an AIT to:
+It is not the responsibility of an AIT to do the following:

-Examine the regulatory process (to determine whether that process contributed directly to the cause or course of the event).
+Examine the regulatory process during the inspection (to determine whether that process contributed directly to the cause or course of the event).
 When the regulatory process appears to have contributed directly to the cause or course of the event, the AIT should submit feedback to the program office.
-IMC 0801, “Inspection Program Feedback Process
+IMC 0801, “Inspection Program Feedback Process” describes the process.

-Determine whether NRC rules or requirements were violated recommend enforcement actions. nspectors may evaluate and document inspection findings provided that this does not interfere with fulfillment of the team’s charter or delay the issuance of the inspection report.
+Determine whether NRC rules or requirements were violated and recommend enforcement actions.
+Inspectors may evaluate and document inspection findings provided that this does not interfere with fulfillment of the team’s charter or substantially delay the issuance of the inspection report.

 Evaluate risk significance of findings, using Significance Determination Process.
 It may be appropriate to document a pending finding, apparent violation, or unresolved item for inspector follow-up so as not to delay the inspection report.